automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Sanjuansaurus.md

 # Sanjuansaurus
-## Description: An early theropod from South America.
+## An early theropod from South America.